 Let’s take a look at a few things that make this space stylish and on-trend:

 - Shearling on furniture is all the rage right now, and those two armchairs are gorgeous;

-- Pampas grass – Seen in almost every Scandinavian homes featured on the blog last year, and the interest isn’t fading;
+- Pampas grass – Seen in almost every Scandinavian homes featured on this website last year, and the interest isn’t fading;

 - A hint of cane wicker;